ryanoasis/nerd-fonts/contributing.md

   * Pull Requests and bugfixes are directly merged into the default branch after sanity testing
   * The default branch is basically consider the main developer branch
     * We no longer wait to get changes into the default branch when there is a release/milestone/version!
-  * the release branches and version tags are considered stable and frozen
+  * The release branches and version tags are considered stable and frozen
 * This project is using [Semantic Versioning 2.0.0](http://semver.org/)
   * If a bugfix or PR is *not* trivial it will likely end up in the next **MINOR** version
   * If a bugfix or PR *is* trivial *or* critical it will likely end up in the next **PATCH** version